carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

 └── schema.yml
 ```

-Libraries can be helpful to import configuration from other projects, into one combined piece of configuration.
+Libraries can be helpful
+* to import configuration 3rd party sources, into one combined piece of configuration.
 Such as having one library per subproject.
-Libraries can also be helpful for sharing configuration across multiple codebases.
+* Libraries can also be helpful for sharing configuration across multiple codebases.
 For example, having a generic library that provides helpful functions that needs to be used across multiple teams. (advanced detail: these libraries can be vendir'd into a project from one common place.)
+* When you have a shared template used by two different applications like frontend and backend, there is a need to update one application with an evaluated value from the other.
+[Playground example here](https://carvel.dev/ytt/#example:example-ytt-library-module).

 [This ^ section is missing some detail on how these libraries are helpful]